 Nancy Schumann, CCC-SLP, LSLS Cert.
 AVT, manages the Early Intervention services in accordance with State and Federal guidelines.
 She maintains contact with each Early Intervention provider and each family.
 Through the NJ Department of Health and NJ Early Intervention system, Nancy supervises the SSS Target Evaluation Team which provides initial evaluations of children with hearing loss.

-Ms. Schumann supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
-Ms. Schumann also runs our unique Group Family Training program for parents of children with hearing loss from birth to age 3.
+Nancy supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
+Nancy also runs our unique Group Family Training program for parents of children with hearing loss from birth to age 3.
 She holds parent support meetings and teaches families about issues related to hearing loss, as well as the transition process from Early Intervention to preschool.
 During these weekly 2-hour Group Family Training session, the Summit Speech School staff provides group language, listening, social and motor skill intervention for the children.

 COORDINATOR, ITINERANT MAINSTREAM SUPPORT PROGRAM